2020 Wild Duluth Races Info

 50K race begins at Oldenburg Point in Jay Cooke State Park and ends at Bayfront Park in downtown Duluth.

 We will have bus transportation for 50K runners to the starting line at Oldenburg Point.
-Transportation to the starting line at Oldenburg Point will leave promptly from the Bayfront Park parking lot at 7:00 a.m.
+Transportation to the starting line at Oldenburg Point will leave promptly from the Bayfront Park parking lot at 6:30 a.m. for the first wave.
+Check your wave assignment and show up ON TIME for your bus boarding time.
 Park in large gravel parking lot at Bayfront Park to board bus.
 Parking should be plentiful.

 Directions to Oldenburg Point: